-- 1.1 The Fire Authority (the Authority) has a statutory responsibility to ensure that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and proper - 1.2 Iy accounted for.
+1.1 The Fire Authority (the Authority) has a statutory responsibility to ensure that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for.
 To do this the Authority must ensure that proper arrangements exist for the governance of its affairs.
 This includes maintaining a sound system of internal control and ensuring that robust arrangements for the management of risk are in place.